'If you are an influencer, please don’t feel entitled to whatever you want. Some people would rather be paid for their time and treated with respect.'

 Influencer culture has to be the modern day snake oil phenomenon.
 Imagine believing your own self importance and that of those around you to think you no longer have to pay for things because your existence is value in itself.
 I hereby label myself a discourager.— Action Herbert (@ActionHerbert) January 1, 2022

 "In a lot of cases, the lifestyle these people portray is far from reality and try not to compare yourself," Mathias added.
 "But if you are an influencer, please don’t feel entitled to whatever you want.
-Some people would rather be paid for their time and treated with respect than being told their hard work is only worth a shout out on your page."
+Some people would rather be paid for their time and treated with respect than be told their hard work is only worth a shout-out on your page."